 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 1,804 Total first-time, first-year (freshman) women who applied 3,861 TOTAL 5,665 Total first-time, first-year (freshman) men who were admitted 1,434 Total first-time, first-year (freshman) women who were admitted 3,252 TOTAL 4,686 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled d 0 Total full-time, first-time, first-year (freshman) women who enrol lled 901 Total part-time, first-time, first-year (freshman) women who enro lled 0 TOTAL ENROLLED C2.
-Freshman wait-listed students (students who met admission r contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes  No If yes, please answer the questions below for 1 an 2014 admission 13.
-Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
+Total first-time, first-year (freshman) men who applied 2251 Total first-time, first-year (freshman) women who applied 5012 7263 Total first-time, first-year (freshman) men who were admitted 1748 Total first-time, first-year (freshman) women who were admitted 4138 5,886 Total full-time, first-time, first-year (freshman) men who enrolled 519 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolle d 1049 Total part-time, first-time, first-year (freshman) women who enrolle ed 2

+C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list? s  No If yes, please answer the questions below for Fall 2016 admissions:

+Number of qualified applicants offered a place on waiting list st

+Number accepting a place on the waiting list

+Number of wait-listed students admitted

+Is your waiting list ranked?

 If yes, do you release that information to students?
 Do you release that information to school counselors?
-Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion on requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required